nsj02/Protovit/README.md

 ## Citation

-If you find this work helpful in your research, please consider citing:
+If you find this work helpful in your research, please also consider citing:

 ```bibtex
 @article{ma2024interpretable,